Hendy/memory-cache-helper/README.md

 	var value = MemoryCache.Instance.Get<string>("key");

-	// cache some expensive function that returns MyObject with (optional) timeout
-	// this is 'thread safe' in that cache locks (on per key basis) ensuring the expensive function only called once var myObject = MemoryCache.Instance.GetSet<MyObject>("myKey", () => {
+	// cache some expensive function that returns MyObject with (optional) timeout var myObject = MemoryCache.Instance.GetSet<MyObject>("myKey", () => {
 	  return new MyObject();
 	}, 60);